-During that first meet up, Sam and Gabbi agreed that there was an unmet need in the community around the support of women experiencing miscarriage.
-From the initial miscarriage diagnosis, to the ensuing loss/procedure and knowing what to expect, right down to the support that partners, family and friends can give – women needed and deserved more.
+During that first coffee, we agreed that there was an unmet need in the community around the support of women experiencing early miscarriage.
+From the initial miscarriage diagnosis, to the ensuing loss/procedure and knowing what to expect, right down to the support that partners, family, friends and even healthcare professionals can give – women needed and deserved more.
+Information needed to be offered.
 Conversations needed to be had.
 Validation needed to be given.
 Connections needed to be made.
-Information needed to be offered.

 Through Pink Elephants, we want to reduce the feelings of isolation many women feel by connecting them with other women who have experienced the journey before them, and are now able to mentor others.
-Miscarriage and infertility may be individual journeys, but no woman should have to walk them alone.
-So we want every woman to have the opportunity to connect with someone who ‘gets it’.
-We will also run closed groups on our website that women can join for additional support in a safe and caring environment.
+We want every woman to have the opportunity to connect with someone who ‘gets it’.

-Our downloadable resources are fabulous and we believe they will make a world of difference in helping women’s key support networks (partners, family, friends) understand how to best support their loved one as they travel the road of infertility and/or miscarriage.
+Our downloadable resources will make a world of difference in helping women’s key support networks (partners, family, friends) understand how to best support their loved one as they travel the road of miscarriage and early pregnancy loss.